ishween/Bill-Reimbursement/README.md

 ## Major Entities
 This system includes three major entities:

 - **Admin** - Manages departments their bill types, managers and employees of the company.
+- **Director** - Reviewm Accept, Reject bills of managers under their department.
-- **Manager** - Review, Acept or Reject application of employee under their department.
+- **Manager** - Review, Accept or Reject bills of employee under their department.
+              - Add, Update or Delete bills for reimbursment.
 - **Employee** - Add, Update or Delete bills for reimbursement.

 ---